Schedule Monday - Friday 830AM- 430PM

 Should the successful applicant be a Unifor Unit 1 bargaining unit member, who meets the eligibility conditions of Article 19.02 of the Unifor Unit 1 Collective Agreement, then the Limited Term Assignment will be defined as a Career Growth Opportunity in accordance with Article 19 of the Unifor Local 5555 Unit 1 Collective Agreement.

 For Department use only.

 The Population Health Research Institute (PHRI), a joint institute of Hamilton Health Sciences and McMaster University, with about 300 employees working directly with 60 clinician researchers.
 PHRI conducts clinical research internationally in 101 countries and is a world leader in large, global health and population and health outcomes research.
 Our capacity to conduct multiple international studies concurrently, with tens of thousands of participants in each, is a capability very few organizations in the world can match.
 As we continue to grow, we recognize the importance and value of having leaders in specialty functions for operational efficiency and for long-term development of staff to build and maintain depth of knowledge and skill in our organization.

 The Research Coordinator (II) is responsible for applying specialized knowledge to initiate, implement, manage, and coordinate moderate to large research projects.

 Develop an implementation plan for research projects.

-Perform both quantitative and qualitative analyses of research data.
+Perform quantitative analyses of research data.